What is MTHFR?

 This also means I do not accept any insurance, as then I would have to do things their way.
 If you have insurance, you can in some cases submit the bill to your insurance for reimbursement according to your plan.
 Many insurances will not reimburse for phone or video visits, but some will.

-However, I am a participating provider with Liberty Direct for supplement prescriptions, with future plans to include their DPC membership program.
+However, I am a participating provider with Liberty Direct for supplement prescriptions, which allows members to pay for supplements using their Health Savings account.
 Liberty Direct is not health insurance.
 Instead, it is health cost sharing.

 I try to keep my office paperless.
+Documents can be sent by email, fax, or MedTunnel.
 My fax comes through my computer as a PDF.
 Please try not to mail any hardcopies to me.
 Any paper mailed has to get scanned, then shredded.
+This can take significant time, and will likely greatly delay your first appointment.

 Billing is by time.
 New patient appointments are usually in the ballpark of $300-400 for visits around an hr long, and follow-up appointments are generally $80 to $180, again depending on duration.